Fischer-L/FirefoxTech/Switch_Selected_Tab.md

 #### -moz-deck
 - The representing frame class is `nsDeckFrame` @ nsDeckFrame.cpp

-- Only could display one frame at one time
+- Only could draw one frame at one time

 - While xul element's "selectedIndex" changed, it would observer and then update the displayed frame
   - nsDeckFrame::AttributeChanged